Best Day Trips from New Orleans Under Three Hours

 New Orleans, Louisiana, is a fantastic city to visit with loads of things to do — and eat — on even an extended stay.
-If you want to get out of town, though, there’s no shame in leaving the French Quarter for some fun further afield.
+If you want to get out of town, though, there’s no shame in leaving the French Quarter for some fun on the best day trips from New Orleans.

-We’ve spent a full month and then some in New Orleans, one of our favorite American cities, so you can dig into this guide with confidence that what you’ll read isn’t some robot nonsense.
+We’ve spent a full month and then some in New Orleans, one of our favorite American cities.
+You can dig into this guide with confidence that what you’ll read isn’t some robot nonsense.

 If I don’t like something, by the way, I always say so!